kedro-org/kedro-viz/.github/ISSUE_TEMPLATE/feature-request.md

 (Optional) Describe any alternative solutions or features you've considered.

 ## Checklist

-Include labels so that we can categorise your issue
+- [ ] Include labels so that we can categorise your issue

-- [ ] Add a "Component" label to the issue
-- [ ] Add a "Priority" label to the issue